TheZalli/Room_System/README.md

 # DISCONTINUED
 This is discontinued and kept up for personal reasons only.

-Anyone can use this project as a whole or any part of it freely without any need for crediting or such.
+Anyone can use this project as a whole or any part of it freely without any need for crediting or such, though why would anyone want to do that is beyond me.

 # The old readme